 The Society is voluntary and non-profit making.
 Funding consists of members' subscriptions and sponsorship.
 All the money is used for the production, printing and distribution of its publications.
 The subscription is €15 or £10 per annum and entitles the member to receive the annual bulletin.
 In addition, Occasional Publications are sometimes provided free of charge.
 The Society maintains a stock of its publications.
 Where issues have become exhausted, photocopies will be provided.
 The price of each bulletin is the same as the annual subscription (€15 or £10).
 Reductions are given for large orders.
 Details of the Occasional Publications and Macro Series are given overleaf.
 The contents of the Bulletins and the Occasional Publications are also listed.
-Orders or enquiries should be sent to the Irish Biogeographical Society, using e-mail via the Treasurer Mr John Walsh (ampersandwalsh at gmail.com), or in writing c/o Dr J. P. O'Connor, National Museum of Ireland, Kildare Street, Dublin 2, Ireland.
-Cheques should be made payable to The Irish Biogeographical Society.
+Orders or enquiries may be sent using e-mail via the Treasurer Mr John Walsh or the Editor Dr J.P.
+O'Connor or in writing to the Irish Biogeographical Society c/o Dr J. P. O'Connor, National Museum of Ireland, Kildare Street, Dublin 2, Ireland.
+Cheques should be made payable to the Irish Biogeographical Society.

 This work is divided into two parts: a catalogue and an atlas.
 In the catalogue, the Irish caddisfly (Trichoptera) fauna is reviewed.
 A checklist of the 149 valid species is presented.
 Detailed information is provided on the Irish and European distributions along with data on ecology, flight periods and taxonomy.
 Sections listing published and unpublished records are included.
 There is a comprehensive bibliography.
 In addition, there are accounts of the history of Irish caddisfly studies, identification and recording.
 The atlas contains full page maps showing the Irish distribution of each species with 10km square records plotted using longitude and latitude.
 The maps are based on an analysis of some 20,000 records, both published and unpublished.